AgoraIO-Community/tutoring-reference-app/README.md

 ```

 ### View Recorded Lessons
-In order to view the recordings at any moment after the video call, we need to store a link to where the file is located first.
-Our app was built with Firebase Authentication and Firestore storage, so it makes sense to store it in Firestore.
+To view the recordings at any moment after the video call, we first need to store a link to where the file is located.
+Our app was built with Firebase Authentication and Firestore storage, so it makes sense to store the link in Firestore.

-To do this, there is a `cloudRecordingCallback` function on the `AgoraClient` which returns the mp4 link for us.
+To do this, there is a `cloudRecordingCallback` function on the `AgoraClient` that returns the mp4 link for us.

-First we create a data class to hold all the information we need when it comes to the recording.
+First, we create a data class to hold all the information we need when it comes to the recording.

 ```dart
 class Recording {